sakumatto/ESP32-WROOM-32-basic-information-and-programming/README.md

   File "serial/serialposix.py", line 268, in open
 serial.serialutil.SerialException: [Errno 16] could not open port /dev/cu.SLAB_USBtoUART: [Errno 16] Resource busy: '/dev/cu.SLAB_USBtoUART'
 Failed to execute script esptool
-An error occurred while uploading the sketch)
+An error occurred while uploading the sketch)```

+That's it!
+Have fun with your ESP32.